 When Paying for Professional Photos Might Not Be Worthwhile

-Recently I received a call from someone wanting to book a headshot session to fit in with an online portfolio for a small company.
-After reviewing where the individual planned to use the image and how the image was displayed, I recommended using a snapshot from a phone.
+A while back I received a call from someone wanting to book a headshot session to fit in with an online portfolio for a small company.
+After reviewing where the individual planned to use the image and how the image was displayed, I recommended using a snapshot from a phone instead.
 Why?
-Because the website only showed tightly cropped heads.
+Because in this case the website only showed tightly cropped heads.
 In fact the crop was so tight, people’s chins were cropped along with the tops of heads, ears, etc. Also, the images had been converted to black and white thumbnails.
 Both of these factors made for little reason to spend money for professional photos.
 Very little of the image would be shown (and the webmaster clearly had his or her own view of how to display the images).
 So always consider where the image will be used, the size displayed, and how it will look when stacked up next to others so that it fits in with a webpage’s style.
 Sometimes, a snapshot is indeed just fine.
 Save your money for a time when you can create your own website and prominently display your new professional headshot or portrait.